-Jesus was born of a woman, of that everyone but the most extreme docetic Gnostic would seem to agree.
+Jesus was born of a woman.
+On that everyone but the most extreme docetic Gnostic would seem to agree–if there are any still left around.
 But how was it that Mary became pregnant?

 There are three basic positions that have been offered in response to the two birth stories we get in Matthew and Luke: 1) Jesus had no human father; 2) Jesus is in fact the biological son of Joseph; 3) Jesus is the biological son of an unnamed male under unknown circumstances.

 The first option takes us out of the realm of history into the arena of myth and symbol and even those who would take the reports in Matthew and Luke literally, that Mary became pregnant without a male, would have to admit that such “divine” conceptions are otherwise known to us in a host of Greco-Roman stories of the supernatural births of heros, demi-gods, and divine men, sired by Gods.
 Generally speaking such tales tend to be alien to most forms of ancient Judaism, other than tales of humans who are the offspring of “angels,” which do appear to stem from similar conceptual realities.
 One can hardly expect a modern historian to take such reports as matters of serious and rational investigation.

 As I point out in my book, The Jesus Dynasty, one possible purpose of the “virginal conception” story in Matthew and Luke is to affirm the “divine” origin of Jesus–that he is in some special way the “Son of God” in that his conception is not through any human male.
 It is entirely possible that this is all one should derive from those stories.
 Thus we are left with the choice of taking the tale literally or metaphorically.
 Either way the “virgin conception” of Jesus would be a way of expressing the extraordinary nature of Jesus.